 Level 5 - Mostly Individual Benefit.
 The fifth level represents activities that have the potential to generate profits that may not be central to the department's core mission.
 This level targets 90 - 125%+ recovery.
 Examples include but not limited to:

 - Youth and adult tournaments

-- Retail sales
+- Golf Course Operation

 - Concessions